FilipRokita/bcrack/README.md

 Password found: 123456
 ```

----
+## Note

-**Note: This tool is intended for educational purposes only.
+**This tool is intended for educational purposes only.
 Use it responsibly and at your own risk.**

 For licensing information, refer to the [LICENSE](LICENSE).